In-Depth Disk Drill for Windows Review (Version 5.0)

 Disk drill

-Disk Drill is a data recovery tool that’s very reliable for retrieving lost data.
+Disk Drill is a data recovery tool that’s reliable for retrieving lost data.
 Its developers are constantly upgrading the software and have released a new version.
-The latest update, Disk Drill 5, introduces the ability to recover your data from RAID arrays and virtual hard disks.
+The latest update introduces the ability to recover your data from RAID arrays and virtual hard disks.
 Furthermore, additional recoverable file entities have been added and the user interface has received a new look, making it even more intuitive.

 Disk Drill is very handy when you need to recover data from your computer or external storage devices.
 It can handle data recovery processes for all kinds of data storage and recover a myriad of different file types (400+).
 Additionally, Disk Drill provides tools that help protect your data.